COMPARE FERRARI RENTAL COSTS BEFORE YOU CHOOSE A MODEL.

 The Ferrari F8 Spyder is the successor to the 488.
 It is lighter, louder, and significantly faster.

 The Reality: This car is aggressive.
-The steering is razor-sharp and the twin-turbo V8 delivers 710 hp with zero lag.
-If you want to feel every bump in the road and hear the engine screaming right behind your head, this is the one.
+The steering is razor-sharp and the twin-turbo V8 delivers a very quick response.
+If you want a raw, open-top Ferrari feel, review the F8 first.

 The "Value" Choice: Ferrari 488 Spider